blender/blender/doc/python_api/rst/info_best_practice.rst

 Writing Strings to a File (Python General)
 ------------------------------------------

-Here are 3 ways of joining multiple strings into 1 string for writing
+Here are 3 ways of joining multiple strings into one string for writing.

-This really applies to any area of your code that involves a lot of string joining.
+This also applies to any area of your code that involves a lot of string joining.

+``String addition`` -
-Python’s string addition, *don't use if you can help it, especially when writing data in a loop.*
+this is the slowest option, *don't use if you can help it, especially when writing data in a loop*.

 >>> file.write(str1 + " " + str2 + " " + str3 + "\n")

+``String formatting`` -
-String formatting.
-Use this when you're writing string data from floats and ints
+use this when you are writing string data from floats and ints.

 >>> file.write("%s %s %s\n" % (str1, str2, str3))

-Python’s string joining function.
-To join a list of strings
+``String join() function``
+use to join a list of strings (the list may be temporary).
+In the following example, the strings are joined with a space " " in between, other examples are "" or ", ".

 >>> file.write(" ".join([str1, str2, str3, "\n"]))

-join is fastest on many strings,
+Join is fastest on many strings,
 `string formatting <http://docs.python.org/py3k/library/string.html#string-formatting>`__
 is quite fast too (better for converting data types).
 String arithmetic is slowest.